-There are a few possible causes for APIs getting stuck in the "updating" or "compute unavailable" state.
+cortex get), there are a few possible causes.
 Here are some things to check:

 If no logs appear (e.g. it just says "fetching logs..."), continue down this list.

 When you created your Cortex cluster, you configured

 max_instances (either from the command prompts or via a cluster configuration file, e.g.

 cluster.yaml).
 If your cluster already has

 min_instances running instances, additional instances cannot be created and APIs may not be able to deploy, scale, or update.